Hap-Pea and Pea-Wee, the friendly mascots of Pea Soup Andersen’s

 - Salt and pepper to taste

-- Strain the peas through a food mill or a fine mesh sieve.
+Process the pea mixture through a food mill or a fine mesh sieve.
 A food mill will create the smoothest, creamiest texture.

-- Strain the pea mixture till all of the liquid is pushed through, and only pulp remains.
+Process the pea mixture until all of the liquid is pushed through, and only pulp remains.

 Bring the soup to a quick boil once more on the stovetop, then remove from heat immediately.
 If the soup seems too thick, add some hot water to thin it out to the desired consistency.

 Serve hot.
 I like to garnish the soup with a few breadcrumbs.
 Omit them to keep the soup gluten free and vegan.
 Keep leftover soup in a sealed tupperware.
 When the soup is chilled, it will solidify.
 Adding a little water and stirring as you reheat will help the soup to heat up more smoothly.